GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 Disable timers being throttled in background pages/tabs

 ### `--disable-client-side-phishing-detection`
 Disables client-side phishing detection.
-Likely redundant due to the safebrowsing disable

 ### `--disable-popup-blocking`
-Disable popup blocking
+Disable popup blocking.  `--block-new-web-contents` is the strict version of this.

 ### `--disable-prompt-on-repost`
 Reloading a page that came from a POST normally prompts the user.